mrazomej/phd/src/chapter_01/section_01_introduction.md

 practical knowledge about something.
 In this thesis, we use a precise mathematical definition of information [@Adami2016].
-This formal definition makes information a metric worth quantifying and predicting in various biological context as theoretical studies suggest that natural selection might act on the ability of an organism to process information [@Taylor2007].
-Working out the physical details of how it is that organisms sense the environment; this is, gather information about the state of the environment, encode such information in some shape or form within their physical boundaries, and take action based on this information is at the core of the state-of-the-art research in biophysics [@Bialek2012].
+This formal definition makes information a metric worth quantifying and predicting in various biological contexts as theoretical studies suggest that natural selection might act on the ability of an organism to process information [@Taylor2007].
+Thus, working out the physical details of how it is that organisms sense the environment---this is, gather information about the state of the environment, encode such information in some shape or form within their physical boundaries, and take action based on this information---is at the core of the state-of-the-art research in biophysics [@Bialek2012].

 The present thesis is an effort towards this vision of understanding biological systems as information processing machines.
 Our object of study will be gene